stan-dev/statastan/README.md

 -----------------
 StataStan has been tested with CmdStan 2.6.2 and 2.7.0, Stata versions from 11.2 to 14.0, and Stata flavors IC and SE.
 We have not added multicore capacity yet, but it is on the to-do list and is easy to do (see Stan manual).

-It seems very stable on Linux and Windows, but we need some feedback from Mac users (please), and we'd love to hear if it works with Windows 10 or older versions of Stata.
+It seems very stable on Linux and Windows, but we need more feedback from Mac users (please), and we'd love to hear if it works with Windows 10 or older versions of Stata.

 Other notes
 ---------------